BrightspaceUI/core/components/selection/README.md

 ## Selection Action [d2l-selection-action]

-The `d2l-selection-action` is an optional component that provides a button for actions associated with the selection component (ex. bulk actions).
+The `d2l-selection-action` is an optional component that provides a button for actions associated with the [selection control](#selectionmixin) (ex. bulk actions).
 The `requires-selection` attribute may be specified to indicate that the button should be non-interactive if nothing is selected.

 <!-- docs: demo live name:d2l-selection-action -->
 ```html